-As professionally trained chef, Dawn’s passion for wine emerged as a direct result of her experiences in the kitchen.
+A professionally trained chef, Dawn’s passion for wine emerged as a direct result of her experiences in the kitchen.
 The daughter of a chef mother, Dawn grew up in the restaurant business.
 While working as an instructor at a culinary college, she was given the opportunity to take wine classes and one class just led to another, and then another…Dawn has earned certifications from the International Sommelier Guild, the Wine & Spirit Education Trust, and is an Advanced Sommelier with the Court of Master Sommeliers.
-She has worked as Assistant Wine Director at Canlis Restaurant in Seattle, Wine Director of three restaurants for the Heavy Restaurant Group in Bellevue, the Wine Director and General Manager at Cafe Juanita in Kirkland, and the Lead Sommelier at Stoneburner Restaurant in Ballard.
-Dawn currently works as a Sommelier at John Howie Steak Restaurant.
+She has worked as Assistant Wine Director at Canlis Restaurant in Seattle, Wine Director of three restaurants for the Heavy Restaurant Group in Bellevue, the Wine Director and General Manager at Cafe Juanita in Kirkland, Lead Sommelier at Stoneburner Restaurant in Ballard, and as a Sommelier at John Howie Steak Restaurant.
 Having recently moved from Seattle to Whidbey Island, Dawn is excited to have joined the restaurant team at The Inn at Langley as their Sommelier and wine buyer.

 A native of Chicago, Illinois, Jason has been in Texas since 2007.
 He is a graduate of University of Nevada Las Vegas and began his career at Eiffel Tower Restaurant at the Paris Hotel & Casino in Las Vegas.
 Jason has participated in the TEXSOM Conference and Texas’ Best Sommelier Competition since 2007.
 Jason is On Premise Sales with the Combo Division of Republic National Distributing Company.
 His past experience includes Pappas Bros.
 Steakhouse which promotes a wine list of over 35,000 bottles and 2,500 premium selections, and was named Best Steakhouse in Texas, by Texas Monthly Magazine.

 Michael (Mick) Descamps has spent about 20 years working in food and beverage---all of that time spent in restaurants and retailers in the Metro Detroit area.
 For many years, he spent many years working alongside his mentor and friend Master Sommelier Madeline Triffon in the (former) Matt Prentice Group restaurants working as sommelier at multiple restaurants.
 After a several year stint there, he joined the Michael Mina Restaurant Group where he served faithfully as Sommelier and Beverage Director for the (now defunct) Bourbon Steak and SaltWater restaurants located at MGM Grand Detroit.
 For the sake of family, he left the restaurant business behind and joined the retail side of the wine business.
 For a little more than 2 years, Mick served as sommelier for Plum Market of Michigan, before joining the Farida family as wine director for southeastern Michigan’s Red Wagon Wine Shoppes, where he has overseen wine retail operations for the past 5 years.
 An ardent student in beverage, Mick is an Advanced Level Sommelier (through the Court of Master Sommeliers) and is a Certified Beer Server (through the Cicerone program).

-Jaime Deleon is currently the wine consultant/Sommelier for the Kroger company, the largest traditional grocery chain in the U.S. Jaime has been with the Kroger company since 1987 and currently oversees the top wine (in sales) department in the nation.
-He developed a interest in wine while attending a portfolio trade wine tasting and ever since then, Jaime continues to further his wine education.
+Jaime Deleon is currently the Adult Beverage Manager in Houston, Texas for the Kroger company, the largest traditional grocery chain in the U.S. Jaime has been with the Kroger company since 1987 and currently oversees the beer/wine department for the Kroger Company’s Houston Division.
+He developed an interest in wine while attending a portfolio trade wine tasting and ever since then, Jaime continues to further his wine education.
 Jaime has landed coverage in print and broadcast including the Houston Chronicle, Houston Press, KHOU, and CW39.
-Jaime passed the Court of Master Advanced Sommelier Exam in April 2015 and holds the Certified Specialist of Wine from the Society of Wine Educators.
-Jaime currently mentor's a local study group called "AweSomm-Houston" while pursuing the Master Sommelier Diploma.
+Jaime passed the Court of Master Sommeliers Advanced Sommelier Exam in April, 2015, and holds the Certified Specialist of Wine certification from the Society of Wine Educators.
+Jaime currently mentors a local study group called "AweSomm-Houston" while pursuing the Master Sommelier Diploma.

 Eric S. Crane, a Georgia native, is the Director of Training and Business Development for Empire Distributors, Inc. based in Atlanta.
 His career with wine started over 20 years ago and has taken him around the world.
 He has achieved the title of Certified Wine Educator from the Society of Wine Educators and the title of Advanced Sommelier from the Court of Master Sommeliers.
 As Empire’s Director of Training, he regularly teaches classes on wine and spirits to his company and customers.
 Eric regularly works with Sommeliers and has been a judge in previous wine competitions and speaks at National Wine Festivals.
 It’s been said he likes to talk about wine too much and loves the sound of his own voice.
 So there’s that.
 His spare time finds him enjoying his family and with his nose in either a book or a glass of wine.